BenjiRMZ/instagram-discord-noti-bot/README.md

 ## Known limitations

-- Instagram occasionally changes its internal API structure or CSS class names, which can break image extraction.
-The debug HTML files help diagnose this.
+- Instagram changes its internal structure occasionally, which can break image extraction.
+The debug HTML files are the first place to look when that happens.
-- If Instagram forces a security challenge mid-run, the bot will throw and exit.
-Re-run with `MANUAL_LOGIN_MODE=true HEADLESS=false` to resolve it.
+- If Instagram triggers a security challenge mid-run, the bot exits and you'll need to re-run with `MANUAL_LOGIN_MODE=true HEADLESS=false` to clear it manually.
-- The bot monitors one target account at a time.
-To monitor multiple accounts, run separate instances with different `.env` files.
+- One target account per instance.
+To monitor multiple accounts, run separate copies with different `.env` files.